jacobh310/data-engineering-zoomcamp/week_4_analytics_engineering/taxi_rides_ny/README.md

 name for the schema

 - models from stg_green_tripdata.sql sace to dbt_jhernandez schema in bigquery.
 Do not know how to point that to another schema

+- For the facts_trip model becuase external green and yellow data come from google storage we need to add the object viewer permission to the gcs account and restart the environment.
+Do not know why did not need to to this for the stg_yellow and green models.
+Maybe becasue we we only materilizing a view and not a table like we are in facts_trip model